-As we looked for criteria to select the most prestigious events in gravel, we discovered there was only one criteria that mattered.
+As we looked to calculate our Power Rankings, we knew it would be critical to select the best events as our basis.
+Again, we did not want to introduce subjectivity so we began looking for criteria to filter the events.
+After great deal of testing we discovered there was only one criteria that mattered.
 Size.
 When you only take the largest events, you do not have to worry about date or location or even quality of the field.
 The most successful events draw the largest number of riders, and the highest quality of riders.
-Date, location, and quality of the field are intended to be used in the future as secondary considerations, but for 2019 they were un-necessary.
-We included every event we could find with a field size of 500 riders or more.
+We included every gravel event in America with a field size of 500 riders or more.

 The 2019 gravel season is over, and we have the end-of-year results.

 Check back here as the top 10 are revealed in the coming days.

 In 2020 we will be updating the power rankings after every race.
 The first event on the calendar is Land Run on March 14, in Stillwater Oklahoma.
 You can find a short write-up of each event and a link to the event website on our events blog.

 Does something about the rankings stick in your craw?
 Do you have something else you want to say?
 Leave a comment on the rankings detail page.